THE AMAZING and RELENTLESS HUMAN DEVELOPMENT of FOCUSSING

 And focussing and focussed abstract thinking, has been so very successful in our human development.
 It is so confirmed in all our thinking and learning, that we can't imagine another way of looking at anything, understanding anything, or doing anything.

-BUT, On an individual level – WE CAN'T STOP THINKING.
+BUT – WE CAN'T STOP THINKING.

 BELIEFS and their CONFIRMATION